Insulation and Loft Boarding Cost

-- The average cost of loft boarding and insulation is around £1,500
+- The average cost to board a loft and insulate it is around £1,500.

-- The job will typically take between 2 - 3 days
+- Insulating and boarding a loft typically takes between 2 - 3 days.

-- How to find and hire a specialist
+- How to find and hire a local loft boarding and insulation specialist.

 Trying to find out how much it costs to board and insulate your loft?